shane-tomlinson/connect-fonts/README.md

-# node-font-server
+# connect-fonts

-A simple font server with the ability to serve distinct locale specific fonts.
+A simple font middleware with the ability to serve distinct locale/browser fonts.

 ## Usage
 I'm trying to figure that out yet.